-Principle 20: FMI links

-An FMI that establishes a link with one or more FMIs should identify, monitor, and manage link-related risks.
+Principle 20: FMI links An FMI that establishes a link with one or more FMIs should identify, monitor, and manage link-related risks.
 Key consideration 1 Before entering into a link arrangement and on an ongoing basis once the link is established, an FMI should identify, monitor, and manage all potential sources of risk arising from the link arrangement.
 Link arrangements should be designed such that each FMI is able to observe the other principles in this report.
-Description There are no linkages with external FMIs and hence the principle above is not applicable Key consideration 2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the FMIs involved in the link.
-Description There are no such linkages with other FMIs and hence the principle above is not applicable Key consideration 3 Linked CSDs should measure, monitor, and manage the credit and liquidity risks arising from each other.
+Description Trades reported and matched on the F-TRAC platform are sent to the Clearing Corporations of Stock Exchanges for settlement.
+CCIL TR is exposed to only operational risk under these arrangements.
+Adequate redundancies in the form of alternative arrangements have been built to send the trade files to Clearing Corporations of Stock Exchanges for settlement.
+Key consideration 2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the FMIs involved in the link.
+Description Trades reported and matched on FTRAC are sent to the Clearing Corporations of Stock Exchanges based on directions given by the RBI

+Key consideration 3 Linked CSDs should measure, monitor, and manage the credit and liquidity risks arising from each other.
 Any credit extensions between CSDs should be covered fully with high-quality collateral and be subject to limits.
 Description Not applicable Key consideration 4 Provisional transfers of securities between linked CSDs should be prohibited or, at a minimum, the retransfer of provisionally transferred securities should be prohibited prior to the transfer becoming final.
 Description Not applicable Key consideration 5 An investor CSD should only establish a link with an issuer CSD if the arrangement provides a high level of protection for the rights of the investor CSD's participants.
 Description Not applicable Key consideration 6 An investor CSD that uses an intermediary to operate a link with an issuer CSD should measure, monitor, and manage the additional risks (including custody, credit, legal, and operational risks) arising from the use of the intermediary.
 Description Not applicable Key consideration 7 Before entering into a link with another CCP, a CCP should identify and manage the potential spill-over effects from the default of the linked CCP.
 If a link has three or more CCPs, each CCP should identify, assess, and manage the risks of the collective link arrangement.
-Description Not applicable Key consideration 8 Each CCP in a CCP link arrangement should be able to cover, at least on a daily basis, its current and potential future exposures to the linked CCP and its participants, if any, fully with a high degree of confidence without reducing the CCP's ability to fulfil its obligations to its own participants at any time.
-Description Not applicable

-Key consideration 9 A TR should carefully assess the additional operational risks related to its links to ensure the scalability and reliability of IT and related resources.
-Description There are no such linkages with other FMIs and hence the principle above is not applicable.
+Description Not applicable Key consideration 8 Each CCP in a CCP link arrangement should be able to cover, at least on a daily basis, its current and potential future exposures to the linked CCP and its participants, if any, fully with a high degree 1 of confidence without reducing the CCP's ability to fulfil its obligations to its own participants at any time.
+Description Not applicable Key consideration 9 A TR should carefully assess the additional operational risks related to its links to ensure the scalability and reliability of IT and related resources.
+Description Adequate monitoring of the operational risks related to the linkage of Clearing Corporations of Stock Exchanges is done.
+BCP plans are in place in case of any exigencies.
 Monthly review of scalability is carried out.